 When you can repeatedly convert qualified prospects into customers with a 90% confidence interval, you have achieved Problem/Solution Fit and are ready to move on to stage 2.

-I knew I had reached Problem/Solution fit when I could with near certainty predict, from just the answers to those 3 questions, whether the prospect would agree to the interview, find the demo compelling, and sign-up to a $200/mo starting plan.
+I knew I had reached a Problem/Solution fit when I could with near certainty predict, from just the answers to those three questions, whether the prospect would agree to the interview, find the demo compelling, and sign-up for a $200/mo starting plan.

-I found thinking of the business model as a system and the manufacturing metaphor particularly empowering for visualizing the 3 staged journey of startups.
+I found thinking of the business model as a system and the manufacturing metaphor particularly empowering for visualizing the three staged journeys of startups.

 What did you think?
 I’ve got more actionable doodling like this one in the works…